joshua-cooper/config-ng/README.md

 	- [ ] path display
 	- [ ] jumping to rust std item complains about std being nightly
 - [ ] rust-analyzer debuggables
+- [ ] Figure out a solution for overriding options from .nvim.lua (e.g. init.lua vs plugin/X.lua source order)
+- [ ] Manual truncation of statusline when too long (avoids default `>`)
+- [ ] Fix c-n, c-p with 1 (or any?) match when using `fuzzy` completeopt.
+Currently the first is skipped.

 #### Maybe